War of the Sixth Coalition: Renewal of hostilities; French losses and defecting allies

-Battle of Nations and the Frankfurt peace proposals
+Battle of Leipzig and the Frankfurt peace proposals

 Napoleon withdrew with around 175,000 troops to Leipzig in Saxony where he thought he could fight a defensive action against the Allied armies converging on him.
 There, at the so-called Battle of Nations (16–19 October 1813) a French army, ultimately reinforced to 191,000, found itself faced by three Allied armies converging on it, ultimately totalling more than 430,000 troops.
 Over the following days the battle resulted in a defeat for Napoleon, who however was still able to manage a relatively orderly retreat westwards.
 However, as the French forces were pulling across the White Elster, the bridge was prematurely blown and 30,000 troops were stranded to be taken prisoner by the Allied forces.

 Napoleon defeated an army of his former ally Bavaria at the Battle of Hanau (30–31 October 1813) before pulling what was left of his forces back into France.
-Meanwhile, Davout's corps continued to hold out in its siege of Hamburg, where it became the last Imperial force east of the Rhine.
+Meanwhile, Davout's corps continued to hold out in its Siege of Hamburg, where it became the last Imperial field force east of the Rhine.

 The Allies offered peace terms in the Frankfurt proposals in November 1813.
 Napoleon would remain as Emperor of France, but it would be reduced to its "natural frontiers".
-That meant that France could retain control of Belgium, Savoy and the Rhineland (the west bank of the Rhine River), while giving up control of all the rest, including all of Poland, Spain and the Netherlands, and most of Italy and Germany.
+That meant that France could retain control of Belgium, Savoy and the Rhineland (the west bank of the Rhine river), while giving up control of all the rest, including all of Poland, Spain and the Netherlands, and most of Italy and Germany.
 Metternich told Napoleon these were the best terms the Allies were likely to offer; after further victories, the terms would be harsher and harsher.
 Metternich aimed to maintain France as a balance against Russian threats, while ending the highly destabilizing series of wars.

 Napoleon, expecting to win the war, delayed too long and lost this opportunity; by December the Allies had withdrawn the offer.
 When his back was to the wall in 1814 he tried to reopen peace negotiations on the basis of accepting the Frankfurt proposals.
-The Allies now had new, harsher terms that included the retreat of France to its 1791 boundaries, which meant the loss of Belgium and the Rhineland (in Germany).
+The Allies now had new, harsher terms that included the retreat of France to its 1791 boundaries, which meant the loss of Belgium and the Rhineland.
 Napoleon adamantly refused.